-- listen carefully - avoid asking leading questions - reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report.
-In cases of childon-child sexual violence or harassment it is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them. - not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken.
+- Listen carefully - Avoid asking leading questions - Reassure the individual that the allegation/complaint will be taken seriously and that they will be supported and kept safe - Ensure that the individual is not made to feel ashamed for making the report or given the impression that they are creating a problem by making the report.
+In cases of child-on-child sexual violence or harassment it is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them. - Not guarantee absolute confidentiality (as this may ultimately not be in the best interests of the child) and explain that the information needs to be passed to the appropriate person who will ensure that the correct action is taken.

-In the first, instance if someone has a safeguarding concern about a child (Cause for Concern) then they should speak to the DSL immediately.
-In the absence of the DSL then their nominated deputy or the Head.
-All concerns, discussions, and decisions (together with reasons) made under these procedures should then be recorded in writing using the Child Protection Online Management System (CPOMS).
+In the first instance, if someone has a safeguarding concern about a child (Cause for Concern) then they should speak to the DSL immediately.
+In the absence of the DSL they should speak to the DDSL or the Head, unless concerns relate to the Head.
+Staff record all concerns, discussions, and decisions (together with reasons) made under these procedures should then be recorded in writing using the Child Protection Online Management System (CPOMS).
 The record should include a clear and comprehensive explanation of the concern, details of how the concern was followed up and resolved as well as a record of any action taken, any decisions reached and the outcome.
-The information should be kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in KCSIE.
+This information is kept confidential and stored securely, ensuring that the file is only accessible to those who need to see it, and is shared in accordance with the guidance set out in KCSIE 2023.